Configuration file¶

 MBTiles¶

-To specify that you want to use local mbtiles, use to following syntax: mbtiles://source1.mbtiles
+To specify that you want to use local mbtiles, use to following syntax: mbtiles://source1.mbtiles.

-TileServer-GL will try to find the file source1.mbtiles
+TileServer-GL will try to find the file source1.mbtiles in root + mbtiles path.

 For example: